 In this pavilion, you will relive the parachute drops of June 6, 1944 as if you were there!

-The 4D experience is impressive: under our feet and through the windows of the C-47, images scroll by.
-With the noises, sounds, and movements given to the plane, we managed to imagine the visual and sound chaos experienced by the paratroopers on the way to their mission.
-You’ll feel like you’re in a real airplane during wartime as you walk through the narrow corridors.
+The 4D experience is impressive: under our feet and through the windows of the C-47, images flash by.
+With the noises, sounds and movements given to the aircraft, we were able to imagine the visual and aural chaos experienced by the paratroopers on the way to their mission.
+You’ll feel like you’re in a real airplane in wartime as you move through the narrow corridors.

 Sainte-Mère-Église